Welcome to Voices of the Staff!

 So, now what?

-The Annual Meeting is a day-long event that features speakers and activities designed to get you motivated and energized for your Voices service.
+The event is a half-day hybrid event that features speakers and activities designed to get you motivated and energized for your Voices service.
 It's also a chance to meet your team members and team facilitators.

 Voices is an engagement program.
 It's also a get-out-of-it-what-you-put-into-it kind of program.
 So we encourage you to get engaged by putting in some time to review the following information.
 You'll find plenty of details about the history of Voices, its mission, accomplishments, and more.

-- This PowerPoint introduction to Voices provides some history of the Voices program.
+- This introduction to Voices provides some history of the Voices program.

-Resources to help you discuss Voices throughout the year
+Resources to help you discuss Voices with your day-to-day colleagues

 When you participate in Voices, you may get questions from your co-workers and others.
 Things like, "What's that meeting you go to every month?
 What do you do there?
 What do you accomplish?"
 We hope that you feel empowered to share your Voices experience with your unit (for example, reporting your participation and activities at a staff meeting).
 Here are some resources to help.